microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution06.md

       - User authentication interface (SignIn/SignOut)
       - Display patient search results interface
     - **[Register your app](https://docs.microsoft.com/en-us/azure/active-directory/develop/tutorial-v2-javascript-spa#register-your-application)**
-      - Set a redirect URL to your JavaScrip Web App URL (Azure and Local) in the "Public Client" Web Platform Configuration of your App Registration tenant.
+      - Set a redirect URL to your JavaScrip Web App URL (Azure and Local) in the `Public Client` `Web Platform Configuration` of your App Registration tenant.
         - Note: These URIs will accept as destinations when returning authentication responses (tokens) after successfully authenticating users.
     - Configure your JavaScript SPA parameters for authentication, in `authConfig.js` file, where:
         - `clientId`: <Enter_the_Application_Id_Here> is the Application (client) ID for the application you registered.